 Spotlight on antibiotic resistance

 Antibiotics save lives all around the world every day.
-But the growing problem of bacterial resistance is a serious public health threat, something the European Antibiotic Awareness Day calls attention to each year on 18 November.
+But the growing problem of bacterial resistance is a serious public health threat.
 If we are not able to overcome the difficulties of developing new antibiotics and making sure that they are made available worldwide, antibiotic resistance will continue to be one of the greatest threats to healthcare across the globe.

 Uppsala University has broad national and international transdisciplinary expertise in the area of antibiotic resistance.
 In addition to strong pure research in pharmaceuticals, microbiology and antibiotic resistance, the University also conducts internationally prominent research in areas such as diagnostics, new economic models, law, clinical research, ethics, global health, sustainable development, behaviour and learning.
 Several large EU-supported research projects in the field of antibiotics are being led by Uppsala University.